nf-core/website/markdown/developers/tutorials/nf_core_contributing_overview.md

 - Use the pipeline you created in Exercise 2 and add an nf-core module (e.g. trimgalore).
 - Connect the module to the main pipeline workflow (under `workflows/<pipeline-name>.nf`).

+#### Subworkflow

+Subworkflows are chains of modules that offer a higher-level of functionality within the context of a pipeline.
+Subworkflows should be shipped with the pipeline implementation and if required they should be shared amongst different pipelines directly from there.
+Shareable nf-core subworkflow files are available in the 'subworkflow/' directory of nf-core/modules along with the required documentation and tests.

 ## Releasing nf-core pipelines

 Your pipeline is written and ready to go!